airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 }
 ```

-Now we can make an SCSS file that includes bootstrap into our project.
+Now we can make a [Sassy CSS][scss] (SCSS) file that includes Bootstrap into our project with the default Bootstrap theme.
 Let's call our SCSS file `css/app.scss`:

 ```scss
 @import "bootstrap";